-On July 11, 2014, certain stockholders of the Company holding approximately 58.6% of the outstanding shares of Common Stock of the Company (the "Approving Stockholders") executed a written consent approxing the Merger, the Merger Agreement, including the issuance of the Merger Shares and the Merger Option Consideration in connection with the Merger, and the issuance of the Aegis Warrant in accordance with the NASDAQ Listing Rules.
-The Approving Stockholders approved has already been obtained, no further action by any other stockholder of the Company is required to approve (i) the issuance of the Merger Shares, the Merger Option Consideration or the Aegis Warrant under the NASDAQ Listing Rules or (ii) the amendment of the Company's amended and restated certificate of incorporation and By-laws under Delaware law.
+On July 11, 2014, certain stockholders of the Company holding approximately 58.6% of the outstanding shares of Common Stock of the Company (the "Approving Stockholders") executed a written consent approving the Merger, the Merger Agreement, including the issuance of the Merger Shares and the Merger Option Consideration in connection with the Merger, and the issuance of the Aegis Warrant in accordance with the NASDAQ Listing Rules.
+The Approving Stockholder along the internation along the internation and By-laws.
+Therefore, because stockholder approval has already been obtained, no further action by any other stockholder of the Company is required to approve (i) the issuance of the Merger Shares, the Merger Option Consideration or the Aegis Warrant under the NASDAQ Listing Rules or (ii) the amendment of the Company's amended and restated certificate of incorporation and By-laws under Delaware law.
 There is no requirement under Delaware law requiring consent of the stockholders of the Company to the Merger itself.
-The Approving Stockholders' approval of the corporate actions in the written consent will not be effective until the date that is 20 calendar days after this Information Statement is first sent or ejven to our stockholders.
+The Approving Stockholders' approval of the corporate actions in the written consent will not be effective until the date that is 20 calendar days after this Information Statement is first sent or given to our stockholders.